 Principle 7: Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities

-The Executive Chair has overall responsibility for corporate governance and for promoting high standards throughout the Company.
+The Chairman has overall responsibility for corporate governance and for promoting high standards throughout the Company.
 He leads and chairs the Board, ensuring that Committees operate effectively under appropriate terms of reference, and that Board and Committee performance are reviewed on a regular basis.

-The Executive Chair and CSO provides strategic leadership and oversight, maintaining the confidence of shareholders and financial institutions, ensuring that the Company’s assets and reputation are safeguarded, and that effective communication flows between the Board, investors, and employees.
+The Chairman, together with the executive leadership team, provides strategic oversight, maintains the confidence of shareholders and financial institutions, and helps ensure that the Company’s assets and reputation are safeguarded and that effective communication flows between the Board, investors and employees.

 The COO and CFO are responsible for the day-to-day management of operations and financial performance, reporting regularly to the Board.
 This ensures that operational accountability rests with the executive team, while governance and strategic direction remain under the purview of the Board and its Committees.

-The Executive Chair also ensures that the Board remains aware of the views and opinions of employees and other stakeholders on relevant matters, reinforcing alignment between strategy, culture, and execution.
+The Chairman also ensures that the Board remains aware of the views and opinions of employees and other stakeholders on relevant matters, reinforcing alignment between strategy, culture and execution.

 The Executive Directors are responsible for implementing and delivering the strategy and operational decisions agreed by the Board, making operational and financial decisions required in the day-to-day operation of the Company, providing executive leadership to managers, championing the Company’s core values and promoting talent management.